jaysonedu/AI_Connect_4/README.md

 # ArduinoConnect4

-AI Connect 4 project on Arduino!
+AI Connect 4 project on Arduino using MiniMax!

 For Columbia University Art of Engineering Class on April 12th, 2024